 Discussion: Establishment of the Cultural Preserve would provide land area where native Hawaiian natural and historic resources in the Petition Area can be preserved.
 These natural resources include culturally significant plants, such as the Laua'e fern.
 Establishment of culturally significant plants would ensure their continued presence after project improvements are implemented.
 Significant historic sites would also be featured in the Preserve.
 Establishment of the Preserve would ensure these historic sites are protected.
-Interpretive programs would not be developed for this area.
-However, landscape restoration work would restore the cultural character of the landscape, enhancing its value for passive interpretation by the stewarding organization and individuals authorized to enter the Preserve.
+Interpretive programs would not be developed for this area through coordination between the stewarding organization and the community.
+However, Landscape restoration work would restore the cultural character of the landscape, also enhancing its value for passive interpretation by the stewarding organization and individuals authorized to enter the Preserve.